 You know that reading fluency is not performance.
 It's coherence.

-Rhythm-based CPD is for Reading Leads and SENDCOs who suspect that words-per-minute isn't telling the full story.
-When reading sounds fluent on the surface, but comprehension doesn't fully land, progress can look good on paper, but feel fragile in practice.
+Rhythm-based CPD supports Reading Leads and SENDCOs who know that words-per-minute doesn't tell the full story.
+When reading sounds fluent on the surface, but comprehension doesn't fully land, progress can look good on paper, but feels fragile in practice.
 This isn't a motivation problem.
-It's coherence problem.
-When real-time precision is weak, decoding and comprehension cannot cohere, even when phonics teaching is strong.
+It's a coherence problem.

 Rhythm for Reading helps you: